-A contour integral is the integral of a complex function along an oriented curve in .
-The complex-analytic analog of the vector line integral in vector calculus.
+Integral of a complex function along an oriented curve in .
+The complex-analytic analog of the vector line integral.

 Definition